tzachar/cmp-ai/README.md

 This is a general purpose AI source for `cmp`, easily adapted to any restapi supporting remote code completion.

-For now, HuggingFace SantaCoder and OpenAI Chat are implemeted.
+For now, HuggingFace SantaCoder, OpenAI Chat and Google Bard are implemeted.

 # Install

 ## Dependencies

-You will need `curl` and `plenary.nvim` to use this plugin.
+- You will need `plenary.nvim` to use this plugin.
+- For using OpenAI or HuggingFace, you will also need `curl`.
+- For using Google Bard, you will need (dsdanielpark/Bard-API)[https://github.com/dsdanielpark/Bard-API].

 ## Using a plugin manager